cqlug/cqlug_demo/README.md

 Your selection [default 1]:
 </pre>

-Choose 1,2 and set up for your account locally.
+Choose 1 or 2 and set up for your account locally.
 Finally, upload.

 <pre>
 make upload